MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/templates-overview.md

 # Use Excel and Word templates

 You can use templates in a variety of ways to speed your work and improve consistency.
 With Excel templates, you can easily create and share your customized analysis with others in your organization.
-You can use Word templates to create standardized documents automatically populated with Customer Engagement apps data.
+You can use Word templates to create standardized documents automatically populated with Common Data Service data.

 ## Enable and work with Excel and Word templates